FordLabs/retroquest/README.md

   - This will place the compiled output into the `api/src/main/resources/static` and will be bundled in the next backend build

 ## Running the Application
-Running the application locally can be done with either an H2 in-memory database or with a docker container of MariaDB.
+Running the application locally can be done with either an H2 in-memory database or with a docker container of Postgresql.

 ### In-Memory
 The simplest way to get the application spun up is by using the in-memory database via Gradle: